mirror/vbox/doc/ReadMe-Solaris.txt

 Un-Installating:
 ----------------

-To remove the VirtualBox from your system perform the following steps:
+To remove VirtualBox from your system perform the following steps:

 1. Login as root using the "su" command.